RiccardoRobb/AWS-Academy-Cloud-Foundations/README.md

 ### AWS pricing calculator

-Helps you to estimate a <u>monthly</u> AWS bill, identify opportunity for cost reduction, model your solution befor building them and explore price points and calculations.
+Helps you to estimate a <u>monthly</u> AWS bill, identify opportunity for cost reduction, model your solution before building them and explore price points and calculations.

 https://calculator.aws/#/